 At the left side of the X-axis rail, slide the coupler on until it bottoms out on the lead screw.
-Firmly secure the coupler at the set screw using an M3 Allen key.
+Firmly secure the coupler at the set screw using an M5 Allen key.

 Just like for the Y-axis, use both hands on the right side to thread a locking ACME nut into the lead screw so that it pulls it flush to the flange bearing and brings the coupler flush against the other bearing.
 While holding this tension in place, firmly tighten the set screw on the ACME nut.
 This makes another 'bolted sandwich' where everything should be touching bearings (as pictured) and the lead screw should only be allowed to rotate, and not move side-to-side.
+Remember, the small shoulder for the T8 clamping nut must face the flange bearing.